Lampzzz/Lampzzz/README.md

 I'm a passionate developer with a strong drive for continuous learning and innovation.
 Guided by curiosity, I strive to grow every day and am currently focused on sharpening my skills in web and mobile development.

 - 🚀 I’m currently exploring new projects and continuously building innovative solutions.
-- 🌱 Currently immersing myself in React Native and Firebase to build cutting-edge applications.
+- 🌱 Currently immersing myself in laravel and vue.
-- 😍 My hobbies are reading bookds, manga and playing online games.
+- 😍 My hobbies are reading books, manhwa and playing online games.
 - 💌 Contact me at [lampazaj@gmail.com](mailto:lampazaj@gmail.com).